miraland-labs/miraland/docs/src/developing/clients/javascript-api.md

 title: Web3 JavaScript API
 ---

-## What is Solana-Web3.js?
+## What is Miraland-Web3.js?

-The Solana-Web3.js library aims to provide complete coverage of Solana.
-The library was built on top of the [Solana JSON RPC API](/api).
+The Miraland-Web3.js library aims to provide complete coverage of Miraland.
+The library was built on top of the [Miraland JSON RPC API](/api).

-You can find the full documentation for the `@solana/web3.js` library [here](https://solana-labs.github.io/solana-web3.js/).
+You can find the full documentation for the `@miraland/web3.js` library [here](https://miraland-labs.github.io/miraland-web3.js/).

 ## Common Terminology